kobeydon/poddict/README.md

 # poddict
 podcast blog project

-This is Django projecy by Kobeydon
+This is a Django project by Kobeydon